 The screening data evaluation in (Section 7.3) for Dawson Cove sediments found three surface samples (SED-DA-015, SED-DA-045, and SED-DA-048) and four subsurface samples at locations SED-DA-015, SED-DA-017, SED-DA-039, and SED-DA-045 with concentrations of xylenes greater than the ESV of 25.2 mg/kg (Figure 2-3).
 Xylene concentrations were either non-detect or below the sediment ESV in the remaining 118 of 125 samples (Tables 7-3 and 7-6).
-Further, the results of the screening data evaluation indicated that one subsurface sample at location SED-DA-017 also contained isopropylbenzene at a concentration greater than the ESV of 86 mg/kg in Dawson Cove.
+Further, the results of the screening data evaluation indicated that one subsurface sample at location SED-DA-017 also contained isopropylbenzene at a concentrations were either non-detect or below the sediment ESV of 86 mg/kg in Dawson Cove.
 Isopropylbenzene concentrations were either non-detect or below the sediment ESV in 124 of 125 samples (Tables 7-3 and 7-6).